lovemefan/SenseVoice.cpp/README-EN.md

 1. Based on ggml, it does not rely on other third-party libraries and is committed to edge deployment.
 2. Feature extraction references the [kaldi-native-fbank](https://github.com/csukuangfj/kaldi-native-fbank) library, supporting multi-threaded feature extraction.
-3. Flash attention decoding can be used (flash attention code is not fully tuned yet).
+3. Flash attention decoding can be used (The speed has not improved 🤔 weird，need help).

 ### 1.1 Future Plans